A page of

 The Revolutionaries went to a decimal time system.
 This featured 100 seconds per minute, 100 minutes per hour, 10 hours per day, and 10 days in a week.

-Napoleon Bonaparte got that idiocy unhinged and France went back to the good old clock and calendar.
+Not all change is good.
+Napoleon Bonaparte used his emperor status and got that idiocy unhinged.
+France went back to the good old fashioned clock and calendar.
 I guess that the Revolutionaries would have had a better case if they had redefined the second as 13.6% less.
 Then the annual reckening would have been off by only 5 days but it would even out in the next year.
-Not all change is good.

 NOTE TO READERS